Secondary Physical Education with QTS (11-16) PGCE

 Role models are so important when it comes to keeping young people active.
 Will you rise to the challenge in the classroom?
 You’ll be eager to showcase your enthusiasm for physical education in schools and share the benefits of movement on the body and mind.

 Our PGCE Secondary Physical Education course will prepare you for the rigours of teaching physical education in secondary settings.
 You’ll already have an undergraduate degree in a related area, so we’ll focus on helping you develop the skills you need to engage young people with the subject.

 We’ve designed this course so you can combine learning on campus with practical experience in the classroom.
-You’ll spend 26 weeks on placement in school settings.
+You’ll spend a significant part of your PGCE year on placement in school settings.
 Whenever you need support or feedback, you can turn to your subject specific tutors and school-based expert mentor.
 We’re here to help you become the best teacher you can be.

 Discover the most effective ways of delivering your lessons and captivating your students.
 At the same time, develop your understanding of subject specific approaches, classroom management, adaptive teaching and the different ways pupils learn.

-Successful completion of the programme leads to recommendation for the Qualified Teacher Status (QTS).
+Successful completion of the programme leads to a recommendation for the Qualified Teacher Status (QTS).

 Professional practice placements

 I chose to study at Edge Hill due to the reputation of the University.
 There is genuinely a real effort made by Edge Hill for people to feel welcome at the University.

 PGCE Secondary Physical Education with QTS (11-16)View student profile

 Whilst on placement in a school based in Liverpool, I have learnt new things every day.